natsukagami/gears-book/src/unstructured/sources.md

   Another example of an ephemeral source is [`.readSource`](https://lampepfl.github.io/gears/api/gears/async/ReadableChannel.html#readSource-0) of a channel.

-## Active and Passive/Reactive Sources
+## Active and Reactive Sources

-Activeness and Passitivity of Sources refer to whether values are resolved to the Source regardless of interactions with it (regarding adding/removing listeners).
+Activeness and Reactivity of Sources refer to whether values are resolved to the Source regardless of interactions with it (regarding adding/removing listeners).

 Some sources, like an active `Future` or an asynchronous request like `File.readString`, will complete and